Police search for suspect in drive-thru hit-n-run

 Savella said the crash is under investigation.

-On Sunday, Jay San Nicolas was getting lunch with his two children a pickup suddenly collided head-on with his vehicle as they were about to leave the drive-thru.
+On Sunday, Jay San Nicolas was getting lunch with his children when a pickup suddenly collided head-on with his vehicle as they were about to leave the drive-thru.

 He had spotted the truck being towed by another car just moments before, near Ysengsong Road, unaware of what was about to occur.